-Eating clean is a lot like the healing diet that I’ve been prescribing for years, since it eliminates (or at least greatly reduces) a lot of the most common food irritants, allergies and sensitivities, while supplying all sorts of different nutrient-dense foods.
+Eating clean is a lot like the healing diet that Dr. Axe has been prescribing for years, since it eliminates (or at least greatly reduces) a lot of the most common food irritants, allergies and sensitivities, while supplying all sorts of different nutrient-dense foods.
 Most clean eating programs, along with my healing diet, have these main goals in mind: (2)

 - Decrease inflammation — Inflammation has been linked to nearly every chronic disease there is, since it damages healthy cells, arterial walls, joints, brain tissue and the digestive tract.
 By reducing inflammation, your body is better able to heal from any disease and prevent future diseases for forming.
 This is exactly why anti-inflammatory foods (vegetables, fruits, nuts, seeds, ancient grains, healthy fats and clean protein) are emphasized in any clean eating meal plan.

 - Help lower acidity and alkalize the body — Your body has an optimal pH range that it fights hard to maintain, but acidic foods (like soda, processed meats and refined grain products) make your body less alkaline than it likes to be.
-All diseases thrive in an acidic environment, which is why alkalizing foods are ideal for protecting your body from the effects of aging and a poor lifestyle.
+All diseases thrive in an acidic environment, which is why the alkaline diet is ideal for protecting your body from the effects of aging and a poor lifestyle.

 - Better control blood sugar (glucose) levels — The level of sugar in your blood is tied to may other hormonal functions in the body, including how you store body fat and the level of stress hormones you produce.
 You can help manage your weight with clean eating by avoiding refined carbohydrates and sugary foods.
 That’s because clean eating balances blood glucose levels, allowing insulin receptors to work correctly and producing enough satiety hormones (like leptin) to maintain a healthy body weight.
 (3)